 you can find the weather for the mountain.

 The snowfall on the mountain starts usually late December and persists through the winter months.
-The best snow conditions (largest snowfall and best snowpack) would be during febuary or late January storms.
+The best snow conditions (largest snowfall and best snowpack) would be during February or late January storms.

 There shouldn't be any problem for summiting in any not to say all conditions, only on the saddle there are some steep points on the north, use a good GPS and you can summit even in crazy thick fog

-You should consider the note above on the red tape section, since this is a Natura 2000 area i wouldnt really recommend camping.
-You can camp and it isn't illigal but do not start a fire under the alpine zone and be careful when you light one.
+You should consider the note above on the red tape section since this is a Natura 2000 area i wouldn't really recommend camping.
+You can camp and it isn't illegal but do not start a fire under the alpine zone and be careful when you light one.

 There isn't any water anywhere on the mountain and camping kinda requires that so you should bring a considerable ammount of water with you.
 Also you wont find any branches to light a fire either but you shouldn't anyways.